Frequently Asked Questions

 How soon do I have to register?

 The sooner you register, the better.
-You'll need time to recruit others to participate as crew members or even other skippers who want to compete.
-And the longer a fundraising window you have, the more opportunity you'll have to grow the donations.
+You'll need time to recruit others to participate as crew members or members of your fundraising team, as well as let other skippers know about the event.
+And the longer a fundraising window you have, the more opportunity you'll have to grow your donations.

 How does fundraising work?

 Whatever your style, we'll help make fundraising fun and easy.